stevenctl/blog/content/tech/chinese_app/index.md

 Finally, since I'm reaching out to Azure for TTS and OpenAI (maybe I'll switch to Deepseek since it's Chinese?)
-I want to keep those off of the user's phone, so we have a little Go middle man that can maybe take on more responsibilty if I find the need later.
+I want to keep those off of the user's phone, so we have a little Go middle man that can maybe take on more responsibility if I find the need later.

 Again, keeping with the local-first priority, there are some on-device ML models